-- · Read access to the target domain. - Membership in the local Administrators group on all target Exchange servers involved in the migration.
-If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the target synchronized objects are located. - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which target Exchange 2010 servers involved in public folder synchronization reside. - Full Control permission on target Exchange 2010 organization - · Membership in the Public Folder Management group. - Permissions to log on to every mailbox involved in the migration. - .
-Membership in the Recipient Management group.
+- Membership in the local Administrators group on all target Exchange servers involved in the migration.
+If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Membership in the Public Folder Management group - Permissions to process public folders involved in the migration by granting Full Control permission on public folder databases where those public folders reside. - · Permission to log on to public folder administrator mailbox by granting Full Control on it.